 What Is Freeze-Dried Candy?

 You may have heard about it.
 You may even have tasted it before.
-But few people actually understand what freeze-dried candies are.
-And today, I will explain it all!
+Yet, few people actually understand what freeze-dried candies are.

 Essentially what happens during the process is that the candies are frozen, then dried.
 The unique drying process removes all of the moisture from the sweets, leaving behind pure sugar crystals.
 This changes their appearance.

 However, the benefit of this technique is to help preserve them and extend their shelf life.
-And while their appearance and texture change, their flavor stays pretty much the same.
+While their appearance and texture change, their flavor stays pretty much the same.

 How Are Candy Freeze-Dried Commercially?

-Obviously, big companies have perfected this technique using specialized equipment.
-We normies won’t ever have access to those tools.
+Big companies have perfected this technique using specialized equipment.

 The machine that is commercially used does everything in one go.
 The candies are first flash-frozen to preserve their flavor best.
 If they were to slowly freeze the candies, they may be subject to freezer burn, which ruins their texture and flavor.